balanced/balanced-docs/api/holds.rst

 .. cssclass:: method-section

-void a hold
+Void a Hold
 -----------

 Voids a hold.
 This cancels the hold.
 After voiding, the hold can no longer be captured.
 This operation is irreversible.

-.. container:: method-description
+.. cssclass:: dl-horizontal dl-params

   .. dcode:: form holds.update
      :include: is_void appears_on_statement_as